samueladesoga/samblog/content/posts/selenium-failed-to-start-browser-in-iexplore-mode-when-selenium-server-is-started-dynamically-in-code.md

-title = "selenium failed to start browser in iexplore mode when selenium server is started dynamically in code" draft = "false" categories = ["Technical"] tags = ["Java", "test", "iehta", "iexplore", "iexploreproxy", "selenium-server"] author = "samueladesoga"
+title = "selenium failed to start browser in iexplore mode when selenium server is started dynamically in code" draft = "false" categories = ["Technical"] tags = ["Java", "Test Automation", "Selenium"] author = "samueladesoga"
 +++

-&gt;In a <a href="http://samadesoga.blogspot.com/2009/11/start-selenium-server-dynamically.html">previous post</a>, i have written about how i have been starting/ stoping the selenium server dynamically.
+In a <a href="http://samadesoga.blogspot.com/2009/11/start-selenium-server-dynamically.html">previous post</a>, i have written about how i have been starting/ stoping the selenium server dynamically.
 What i didnt mention was that i was not able to run my tests using Internet Explorer.
 I got this error

-[sourcecode language="java"]
+{{< code "java" >}}

 11:56:55.272 INFO - Command request: getNewBrowserSession[*iexplore, http://localhost:8080, ] on session null
 11:56:55.272 INFO - creating new remote session